duckpunch/godash/README.md

   subclasses of `Seq`][immutable-4].
 * `Board` constructor changed to take `Move`.

+## Version 2.5.0 - Immutable v5 upgrade

+* Upgraded to `immutable@5` with no breaking changes to the Godash API.
+* All existing code remains compatible - no changes required.

 ## Related Projects

 * [Elixir port][port] - port to [Elixir][elixir] by [kokolegorille][koko]